We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Indices

-Stock market indices operate to depict the condition of the market and support investors in identifying patterns and economic health.
+Stock market indices operate to depict the condition of the market and support traders in identifying patterns and economic health.
 The S&P/ASX 200 is Australia’s leading share market index, a popular index offered by many international ASX brokers.
 It comprises the top 200 companies listed on the Australian Securities Exchange by market capitalization.

-The index is maintained by Standard & Poor’s and is considered the benchmark for the Australian Securities Exchange trading equity performance.
+The index is maintained by Standard & Poor’s and is considered the benchmark for the Australian Securities Exchange equity performance.

 The components of the index are selected by the S&P committee based on the below criteria: